vives-backendprogramming/spring-boot-backend-course/lesson-11-testing/README.md

         UpdatePizzaRequest request = new UpdatePizzaRequest(
                 "Updated Pizza",
                 new BigDecimal("11.00"),
-                "Updated description for this amazing pizza"
+                "Updated description for this amazing pizza",
+                true,
+                null
         );

-        PizzaResponse response = new PizzaResponse(1L, "Updated Pizza", new BigDecimal("11.00"), "Updated description for this amazing pizza");
+        PizzaResponse response = new PizzaResponse(1L, "Updated Pizza", new BigDecimal("11.00"),
+                "Updated description for this amazing pizza", null, true, null);
         when(pizzaService.update(eq(1L), any(UpdatePizzaRequest.class))).thenReturn(response);

         // When / Then